brightlabscomau/craftcommerce-securepay/INSTALLATION.md

 ## Security Notes

 - All API communications use HTTPS and are authenticated with OAuth 2.0.
-- This plugin uses SecurePay's JavaScript SDK to tokenize payment information in the browser, ensuring no sensitive card data ever touches your server.
+- This plugin uses SecurePay's JavaScript SDK to tokenise payment information in the browser, ensuring no sensitive card data ever touches your server.
 This is essential for PCI DSS SAQ-A compliance.